cdktf/cdktf-provider-cloudflare/docs/loadBalancerPool.java.md

 - *Type:* java.lang.String

+This field is now deprecated.

+It has been moved to Cloudflare's Centralized Notification service https://developers.cloudflare.com/fundamentals/notifications/.
 The email address to send health status notifications to.
 This can be an individual mailbox or a mailing list.
 Multiple emails can be supplied as a comma delimited list.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer_pool#notification_email LoadBalancerPool#notification_email}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer_pool#notification_email LoadBalancerPool#notification_email}

 ---

+##### `notificationFilter`<sup>Optional</sup> <a name="notificationFilter" id="@cdktf/provider-cloudflare.loadBalancerPool.LoadBalancerPool.Initializer.parameter.notificationFilter"></a>

+- *Type:* <a href="#@cdktf/provider-cloudflare.loadBalancerPool.LoadBalancerPoolNotificationFilter">LoadBalancerPoolNotificationFilter</a>

+Filter pool and origin health notifications by resource type or health status.
+Use null to reset.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer_pool#notification_filter LoadBalancerPool#notification_filter}

+---

 ##### `originSteering`<sup>Optional</sup> <a name="originSteering" id="@cdktf/provider-cloudflare.loadBalancerPool.LoadBalancerPool.Initializer.parameter.originSteering"></a>

-- *Type:* com.hashicorp.cdktf.IResolvable OR java.util.List<<a href="#@cdktf/provider-cloudflare.loadBalancerPool.LoadBalancerPoolOriginSteering">LoadBalancerPoolOriginSteering</a>>
+- *Type:* <a href="#@cdktf/provider-cloudflare.loadBalancerPool.LoadBalancerPoolOriginSteering">LoadBalancerPoolOriginSteering</a>

-origin_steering block.
+Configures origin steering for the pool.
+Controls how origins are selected for new sessions and traffic without session affinity.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer_pool#origin_steering LoadBalancerPool#origin_steering}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer_pool#origin_steering LoadBalancerPool#origin_steering}

 ---